arturoidelgado1998/CS172_Assignment1/README.md

 ## Arturo Delgado, SID: 862099387
 ## Mario Aguirre, SID: 862079802

 This is part one of a multiple part project of a basic information retrieval system.
-The language used for the program is Python.
+The language used for the program is `Python`.
 The extra credit was also attempted.

 The file, `parsing.py`, contains the majority of code.
 First we use a regex to remove puncuation and handle white-space in order to tokenize words from a list of documents.
 A *stopword.txt* was provided with a list of stop words that are either removed or ignored from the index.
 In order to handle our tokenization we create a tuple dictionary function and a document dictionary function where all the tuples are kept by category.